douellette12/easybank-landing-page-master/README.md

 # Easybank landing page solution

-This is a solution to the [Easybank landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Easybank landing page challenge on Frontend Mentor]

 ## Table of contents